-NOTE: This week’s post comes from Dave Chesson, the Kindle Marketing Jedi behind KDP Rocket and Kindlepreneur.com
+NOTE: This week’s post about Self-Publishing Software comes from Dave Chesson, the Kindle Marketing Jedi behind KDP Rocket and Kindlepreneur.com

 It’s always important to seek out a better way of carrying out your self-publishing process.